+We will assign 4 homeworks.
+Homeworks will be graded and discussed in sections.
 We expect you to write your homeworks on your own, but discussion of problem sets and material covered in lectures is encouraged.
+The final exam will take place the last day of lectures.
+Students will also present papers at the beginning of some lectures.